felixlopz/hubrise-test-task/content/apps/just-eat-takeaway/en/receive-orders.md

 The available fields in the payload are the following:

-- `name`: The name of the discount, which is "Discount" by default.
+- `name`: The name of the discount, which is `Discount` by default.
 - `ref`: The ref code of the discount.
 Its default value can be set from the Configuration page of Just Eat Takeaway Bridge and should match the value in your EPOS.
 - `price_off`: The total amount of the discount.